-Politics and Superheroes
+POLSC 263 Politics and Superheroes

 The superhero narrative is a 20th century phenomenon in the United States.
 Coinciding with America's rise in globalism, the superhero narrative has constructed, reflected and commented on the national community in a global U.S. This course uses the superhero narrative as a venue to explore how Americans have defined themselves as a nation, as people and as a global actor over the last century.
 Special attention is given to issues relating to international threats, racial and gender constructions, and portrayals of national mission.
+Offered fall odd years.

-Mock Trial I
+POLSC 264 Mock Trial I